Vaccine Requirements and Tuberculosis Clearance

 You may have your physician complete the State Health Immunization Requirements form to document your vaccine information.
 These vaccines are usually available at your physician's office or your local health department.
-The BYUH Health Center offers these vaccines for a fee.
+BYUH Health Services offers these vaccines for a fee.

 The DOH also requires tuberculosis (TB) clearance before class attendance.
 You may get a TB skin test upon arrival at BYU–Hawaii or at your physician's office, PROVIDED ALL CRITERIA on the Tuberculosis Clearance Form are met.
 If you are planning to get your TB test at BYU–Hawaii, please do not get an MMR or Varicella vaccine less than 30 days prior to arriving on campus.

 Once your completed immunization record has been received and approved, you will be able to proceed with your registration.
-Failure to complete your State Health Immunizations or provide the necessary information to the Health Center may delay your registration or approval to attend class.
-If you have not take all of your required vaccines, please send in or email your vaccination record to the Health Center so that we can let you know which vaccines are still needed.
+Failure to complete your state health immunizations or provide the necessary information to the Health Center may delay your registration or approval to attend class.
+If you have not taken all of your required vaccines, please send in or email your vaccination record to Health Services so that we can let you know if any vaccines are still needed.

-Former students who are returning to school may call or email the Health Center to check on your State Health immunization status.
-Your requirements may have already been met, and we may be able to clear you for registration by phone.
+Former students who are returning to school may call or email Health Services to check on your state health immunization status.

 Medical or Religious Exemptions